vinayak93/machinelearning/README.md

-# machine learning
+# Machine Learning
 Machine Learning Project Repo

 Project Title : A comparative approach for model selection and prediction using presence only data in R
+Authors: Vinayak Chaturvedi
-Authors: Vinayak Chaturvedi, Nitin Sharma and Stavan Anjaria University of New Hampshire, Durham
+University of New Hampshire, Durham
 Course: CS850 Machine Learning